pjotrp/bioruby-bioinformatics-impact/README.md

 bio-bioinformatics-impact aims to collect information on researchers and groups in bioinformatics.

+Note: this software is very much a work in progress, your mileage may vary.

 ## Step 1: Fetch impact

 Both Google and Microsoft publish citations, and impact indicators.